Herbert Jenkins photographs

 Administrative/Biographical History

-Herbert Turner Jenkins (20 March 1907 - 20 July 1990) was born in Lithonia, Georgia, and moved with his family to Atlanta, Georgia, in 1924.
-From 1924-1931, he worked at the West End Ford Shop, where he also taught new car owners how to drive.
-Jenkins, the son and grandson of police officers, joined the Atlanta Police Department in 1931 at the age of 24.
-His early years on the police force included stints as the official driver of Mayor James L. Key and as a member of the police motorcycle squad.
-He rose to the rank of captain in 1945, and Mayor William B. Hartsfield appointed him chief of police on 2 February 1947.
-During his tenure, the Atlanta Police Department hired its first African American officers in 1948 and its first women officers in 1957.
-In 1967, Jenkins was the only southerner named by President Lyndon Johnson to the National Advisory Council on Civil Disorders.
-Jenkins retired from the Atlanta Police Department in 1972 and was named police chief emeritus for life.
-He went on to help organize the Fulton County Police Department in 1975 and to serve as a senior research associate of the Center for Research in Social Change at Emory University (1973-1983).
-Jenkins was married to Margie Mason Jenkins, with whom he had two sons, James Sage and Herbert T. Jenkins, Jr. Jenkins passed away in his home in Atlanta in 1990.
+Herbert Turner Jenkins (1907-1990) was born to Gordon (1887-1932) and Jennie Jenkins (1888-1978) in Lithonia, Georgia.
+The Jenkins family moved to Atlanta, Georgia, in 1924, where Jenkin's father joined the police force.
+Jenkins was married to Margie Mason Jenkins (1905-1987), with whom he had two sons, James Sage (1935-2012) and Herbert T. Jenkins, Jr (1931-2005).
+From 1924-1931, Jenkins worked at the West End Ford Shop, where he also taught new car owners how to drive.
+Jenkins, the son and grandson of police officers, joined the Atlanta Police Department in 1931.
+His early years on the police force included serving as the official driver of Mayor James L. Key and as a member of the police motorcycle squad.
+He rose to the rank of captain in 1945, and Mayor William B. Hartsfield appointed him chief of police on February 2, 1947.
+During his tenure, the Atlanta Police Department hired its first African American officers in 1948, and its first women officers in 1957.

 Extent